For Professionals

 A wide variety of children may be considered DeafBlind, regardless of the cause or degree of combined hearing and vision loss.

 Each student who is DeafBlind has different access needs, experiences, and ways of learning and communicating.
-Some have additional disabilities which can make confirming their deafblindness complicated.
+Many have additional disabilities.
 If you are unsure whether your student qualifies, please reach out to us!

 Learn more about deafblindness